the-hollowclan/Sneak-Into-Wifi/README.md

-# AP_Cloner
+# SNEAK-INTO-WIFI
 An AP setup utility, with captive portal to perform a controlled Evil-Twin.

-Use this responsibly
+## Use this responsibly